RamErlikh/MrChallah.github.io/README.md

 ## Performance Tips

 ### For Streaming
-- Use IP version for better stability during streams
+- Use IP versions for better stability during streams
 - Position overlay in a corner to avoid content interference
 - Test before going live to ensure proper functionality
-- Weather icons now load more reliably with improved fallback system
+- Weather icons now load more reliably with improved fallback system (Japanese regional) or reliable CDN (Font Awesome)

 ### For Mobile IRL Streaming
-- GPS version works best with IRL Pro
+- GPS versions work best with IRL Pro
-- IP version recommended for other mobile streaming apps
+- IP versions recommended for other mobile streaming apps
 - Consider battery impact of GPS usage
-- All users now get premium Japanese regional weather icons automatically
+- All users can choose between Japanese regional or Font Awesome weather icons

 ## Version History & Updates

 The overlays are automatically updated on the GitHub Pages hosting, so you'll always get the latest version by using the URLs above.
-Recent major updates include the universal Japanese regional weather icon system and comprehensive multi-parameter weather detection.
+Recent major updates include the universal Japanese regional weather icon system, comprehensive multi-parameter weather detection, and new Font Awesome icon alternatives.

 ## License